Previously Played

 Pride in London returns to the capital on Saturday the 4th of July for one of the world's biggest LGBTQIA+ celebrations.
 The iconic parade sets off from Hyde Park Corner at 12 noon, sweeping along Piccadilly, through Piccadilly Circus and Haymarket, past the grand backdrop of Trafalgar Square and finishing on Whitehall — with over 35,000 marchers from more than 600 groups expected to take part, typically finishing by 6pm.
 Born from the spirit of the 1972 Gay Pride Rally and rooted in the Stonewall Uprising before it, Pride in London remains as much a protest as it is a celebration, championing visibility, unity and equality for LGBTQIA+ communities across the city and beyond.
 This year's theme is Many Voices, One Front.
 Alongside the parade, stages and squares across the city come alive with live entertainment and community activity throughout the day.
 The event is free to attend.
 (Click on the Pride in London logo for more info)

-MaccPride returns to Market Square in the heart of Macclesfield town centre on Saturday the 4th of July for its eighth fabulous year of celebrating diversity, promoting equality and increasing visibility.
-The day kicks off with the Pride Parade setting off from Christ Church at 11am, winding through the town and arriving at Market Square at around 11:40am where the main festival gets underway.
-Expect a colourful packed day of live music, marketplace stalls, kids' activities, the Rainbow Raffle and a dog show at Picnic in the Park — plus fringe events taking place across the town throughout the day.
+MaccPride returns to Market Place in the heart of Macclesfield town centre on Saturday the 4th of July for its ninth fabulous year of celebrating diversity, promoting equality and increasing visibility.
+The day gets underway at 10:30am, running through until 6pm.
+The Pride March sets off from Christ Church at 12 noon, winding through the town and arriving at Market Place at around 12:20pm where the live entertainment gets into full swing.
+Expect a colourful packed day of live music, charity stalls, kids' activities and a Prize Draw — plus fringe events taking place across the town throughout the day.
 Organised entirely by volunteers and supported by Macclesfield Town Council, MaccPride is one of Cheshire's most loved community celebrations, bringing together LGBTQIA+ people, friends, families and allies in a joyful, welcoming atmosphere.
 Entry is completely free and everyone is welcome.
 (Click on the MaccPride logo for more info)

 Huddersfield Pride returns on Saturday the 4th of July for a very special 45th anniversary celebration — marking Huddersfield's proud place in history as the host of the first UK Pride event outside of London.
 The main event is at Lawrence Batley Theatre Courtyard, where a free afternoon of live music, dance and drag gets underway from 2pm with a DJ warming up the crowd from 2:30pm.
 Presented in collaboration with the National Education Union, the festival features top-tier queer talent from across the region, celebrating 45 years of Pride, protest and community spirit.
 With stalls, cabaret and entertainment throughout the day, it's a fitting tribute to the town's place at the very heart of British LGBTQIA+ history.
 Entry is completely free.
 (Click on the Huddersfield Pride logo for more info)